A squirrel cage rotor is the rotating part of the common squirrel cage induction motor. The squirrel cage motor is a type of AC motor.

-By adjusting the shape of the bars in the rotor, you can change the torque characteristics of the motor, to minimize the starting current or maximize the low speed torque, for example.
+By adjusting the shape of the bars on the rotor, the motor's speed torque characteristics can be changed, to minimize starting current or maximize low-speed torque, for example.

-An induction motor behaves like a transformer: the cage forms the short-circuited secondary coil.
-Under the influence of the alternating magnetic rotating field generated by the stator coils, the induction currents will start to run in the secondary windings.
-Due to the Lorentz force that is integrated between the magnetic field and the current carrying cage, the rotor will start spinning.
+An induction motor behaves like a transformer: the cage forms the secondary coil in short circuit.
+Under the influence of the rotating alternating magnetic field generated by the stator coils, induction currents will start running in the secondary windings.
+Due to the Lorentz force that is integrated between the magnetic field and the current-carrying cage, the rotor will start to rotate.

-However, the rotation speed of the rotor will be slightly less than the rotation speed of the magnetic rotating field generated by the stator coils.
-If the rotor were to operate synchronously with the stator field, there would be no difference in flow or generation of energy and, consequently, there would be no force.
-That's why machines with a cage rotor are called asynchronous machines or induction machines.
+However, the rotational speed of the rotor will be slightly less than the rotational speed of the rotating magnetic field generated by the stator coils.
+If the rotor were to work synchronously with the stator field, there would be no flux difference and no power generation and therefore no force.
+That is why machines with a cage rotor are called asynchronous machines or induction machines.

-One characteristic of the squirrel-cage rotor is the low starting or starting torque in combination with the relatively large starting current (approximately 5 to 7 times the rated current).
-Over the course of time, therefore, various alternative constructions have been devised to improve the approach behavior of the cage anchor.
+A characteristic of the squirrel-cage rotor is the low starting or starting torque in combination with the relatively large starting current (approximately 5 to 7 times the rated current).
+Over time, therefore, various alternative constructions have been devised to improve the approach behavior of the cage anchor.

-By producing the rotor cage of a material with a higher specific resistance (for example, brass instead of copper), the resistance of the rotor will increase.
+By producing the rotor cage from a material with a higher specific resistance (eg brass instead of copper), the resistance of the rotor will increase.
 As a result of this increase, the starting torque of the electric motor will increase and the starting currents will decrease.

-The disadvantage is that during normal operation the copper losses in the motor are much higher than in the normal box motor (low efficiency).
-This type of rotor is used mainly for motors that are not continuously in operation but that require a high starting torque.
+The disadvantage is that during normal operation the copper losses in the motor are much higher than in the normal crate motor (low efficiency).
+This type of rotor is mainly used for motors that are not continuously in operation but require high starting torque.